-A certificate of election must be prepared by the secretary of state for each person elected to a state or a district office.
+A certificate of election must be prepared by the secretary of state for each individual elected to a state or a district office.
+The certificate must be signed by the governor and the secretary of state, have the great seal of the state affixed, and be attested by at least one of the other members of the state canvassing board.
 The certificate, in substance, must be in the following form:

-The certificate must be signed by the governor and the secretary of state, and must have the great seal of the state affixed, and must be attested by at least one of the other members of the state canvassing board.